Mkharrati/Nodex/README.md

 Hi

-This is a basic project that i writed with my Knowledge and Chatgpt.
+This is a low level project that I writed With the help of chatgpt.

 This project changes [Marzban Node](https://pages.github.com/). xray core version.